trin-159/VisionJ/README.md

 * __JavaScript__: Use the
-  [imagej module on npm](https://www.npmjs.com/package/imagej) to call ImageJ2 in-process from node.js code.
+  [imagej module on npm](https://www.npmjs.com/package/imagej) to call VisionJ in-process from node.js code.
 * __Python__: Use the
-  [PyImageJ module on PyPi](https://pypi.org/project/pyimagej/) to call ImageJ2 in-process from Python code.
+  [PyImageJ module on PyPi](https://pypi.org/project/pyimagej/) to call VisionJ in-process from Python code.
 * __Ruby, R, LLVM and beyond__: Use [GraalVM](https://www.graalvm.org/)
-  to combine ImageJ2 with Truffle-based languages in the same VM, with shared objects and memory on a single VM heap.
+  to combine VisionJ with Truffle-based languages in the same VM, with shared objects and memory on a single VM heap.
 * __Interprocess__: Use the
   [ImageJ Server](https://github.com/imagej/imagej-server)
-  to work with ImageJ2 via a RESTful web services API, between processes on the same machine, or between multiple machines.
+  to work with VisionJ via a RESTful web services API, between processes on the same machine, or between multiple machines.